Think twice before tossing vegetable scraps—many of them can grow into new plants right on your kitchen counter.

 Once you’ve cut the crown off about an inch below the leaves, let it sit for a few days so the end can dry out and callus over.
 This helps prevent it from rotting when you plant it.

-Wait until it establishes roots.
+Wait until the crown develops roots.
 After that, you can plant it in the soil and keep the soil moist.

 Now, the key is patience.
 It can take up to three years for your pineapple plant to produce fruit [1].